matahho/matahho.github.io/_pages/about.md

 These days, I’m also working on my **bachelor’s thesis** under the supervision of [**Prof. Kargahi**](https://scholar.google.com/citations?user=oH19bK4AAAAJ&hl=en), investigating **batch-invariance** and [**nondeterminism in LLM inference**](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/) to eliminate nondeterministic outcomes in real-time embedded cyber-physical systems (CPS).

+<span style="color:blue">** I am currently seeking opportunities to pursue an MSc or PhD position.<br>
+If you are aware of suitable openings or potential collaborations, please feel free to contact me.n**</span>
 ---

 # 🔬 Research Interests